lumeland/lume.land/docs/configuration/filters.md

 ## Helpers

-Some templates engines allows to add other helpers different to filters, like custom tags.
-To configure that, there's the `helper()` method that allows to add any generic helper.
+Some template engines allow adding other helpers different from filters, like custom tags.
+To configure that, there's the `helper()` method that allows adding any generic helper.

 <lume-code>